 ETFs have some unique benefits over stocks.
-The following are some of the pros to trading ETFs as a great alternative to trading individual stocks:
+Here are some of the pros to trading ETFs as an alternative to trading individual stocks.

 That said, the ETF universe is vast and there are some ETFs that hold a small number of stocks and, as such, are more sensitive to the movements of individual stocks.
 Investors should be aware of an ETF's holdings before committing to a position.

 Through exchange-traded funds, retail investors and traders now have access to markets that were previously difficult and expensive to participate in.
 Treasury bonds, international markets, commodities, and even currency ETFs can all be traded with the same ease and low commission of an individual stock.
 With new ETFs constantly being created, the realm of trading opportunities is boundless.

 Thinly traded stocks often have fairly wide bid/ask spreads.
 While thinly traded ETFs have a wider bid/ask spread than more liquid ETFs, the structure of ETF pricing tends to keep the bid/ask spread tighter than with individual stocks.
 Even if a low-volume ETF had no buyers or sellers for several hours, the bid and ask prices would continue to move in correlation with the fair market value that is derived from the prices of the underlying stocks.
 Because all ETFs are linked to an index, and the intraday fair market value moves in line with the underlying index, specialists can easily provide continuous pricing.
 If a large institutional buy or sell order suddenly arrived on an ETF with low average daily volume, the price would not jump, as it would with an illiquid stock.